 Seating and Layout

 Face-to-face group seating maximises social distractors.
-For focused independent work, rows or paired desks reduce the number of faces, movements, and conversations competing for the pupil's attention.
+For focussed independent work, rows or paired desks reduce the number of faces, movements, and conversations competing for the learner's attention.
 This doesn't mean abandoning group work.
 It means intentionally varying the layout to match the cognitive demands of the task.

 Flexible Workspaces